grandchild/flatcrawler/README.md

 You can also add new webpages in `sites.py` along the lines of the existing ones...
 Let me know (create an issue, or a pull request maybe) if there are any more one should add.

+Then either run the `crawler.py` script directly, or use the _systemd_ services as [described below](#systemd).
+To debug or test the script, run `crawler.py --no-email` to skip email sending and only print results.

 ## Python

 Uses f-strings 🤩 and thus needs python 3.6 or higher.